comworkio/comwork-cloud-wiki/terms.md

 # Terms of service

+Those are the terms of services for the [SaaS version of CwCloud](https://cloud.comwork.io).

 ## Where and by whom is hosted this service?

 This instance is hosted in France by [COMWORKIO SASU](https://www.comwork.io) (R.C.S Paris 838 757 987) on [Scaleway](https://www.scaleway.com).